 However, when it comes to battery life, Bluetooth finders generally last a few months, due to their BLE (Bluetooth low energy) technology, while GPS trackers typically need to be recharged every few days.

 Depends on what you want to use it for.

 A Bluetooth tracker works best in everyday life.

 Let’s say you can’t find your keys or wallet or your phone, and you’re not sure if you left them at home, in your office or maybe in your car.
 These are all locations you visit at least once a day, so your tracker will be able to connect to your phone and update the item’s location when you pass by it.

 If you lose your keys, just open the app on your phone and check the last known location.
 Then go to that location and simply ring the item to find out where they're hiding.

 A GPS tracker works best in larger, open areas you’re not familiar with.
-Let’s say you want to track your very expensive photo equipment bag that you forgot somewhere and when you returned, it was no longer there.
+Let’s say you want to track your very expensive camera bag that you forgot somewhere and when you returned, it was no longer there.

-Again, you open the app, but the map there will show the exact location of your camera bag.
+Again, you open the app, but the map there will show the exact location of your camera bag, within a few 10 meters.
 The information you receive is in real-time and you can go to the exact location to retrieve it anytime.
 However, the data is transmitted through satellites in space, so the exact location could be off by as much as 10 meters in bad weather or inside buildings, for example.